-Hello there & welcome to my blog!
+Hello & welcome to my blog!

 I’ve always enjoyed cooking delicious meals for my family and friends.
 Over time, our waistlines gradually expanded, since it’s so easy to over-indulge.
 With low immunity, fatigue, skin disorders, cholesterol, blood pressure and other issues cropping up, it was time to embrace a more holistic lifestyle.
 I decided to play doctor and dramatically change our eating habits.
 For the sake of my growing children, I began experimenting in the kitchen.
 My husband backed me up by choosing healthy food whenever we ate out.
 We took baby steps initially and decided we’d avoid gluten, processed white sugar and high sodium table salt.
 We switched to Himalayan pink salt and rock salt.
 Sugar has been replaced with honey, date syrup, Stevia and raw brown sugar on a rare occasion.